tomjnapier/tomjnapier.github.io/_posts/2026-03-26-accessible-chatbots.md

 OK, perfect!
 The log role is exactly what we need.
 In our chat interface, we're adding new information in a meaningful order (prompt, then response, then follow up prompt, et cetera.)

-{% code_highlight html ARIA Log role code example %}
+{% code_highlight html "ARIA Log role code example" %}
 <div role="log" aria-labelledby="chat-heading">
     <h2 id="chat-heading">AI chat history</h2>
     <ul>